iguessthislldo/opendds-devguide-converter/devguide/content_subscription_profile.rst

 #.
 The resulting type must contain each of the join keys, and those fields must be DCPS data keys for the resulting type.

-The example in section :ref:`IDL and Topic Expression` meets both of these requirements.
+The example in section :ref:`content_subscription_profile--idl-and-topic-expression` meets both of these requirements.
 Note that it is not necessary to list the join keys in the aggregation (``SELECT`` clause).

+.. _content_subscription_profile--how-resulting-samples-are-constructed:

 How Resulting Samples are Constructed
 -------------------------------------

+..
+    Sect<5.4.2.2>

 Although many concepts in multi topic are borrowed from the domain of relational databases, a real-time middleware such as DDS is not a database.
 Instead of processing a batch of data at a time, each sample arriving at the data reader from one of the constituent topics triggers multi-topic-specific processing that results in the construction of zero, one, or many samples of the resulting type and insertion of those constructed samples into the multi topic data reader.